feather-design-system/feather-design-system/docs/Components/Autocomplete/README.md

 - `feather-autocomplete-no-results` - on the no results element
 - `feather-autocomplete-selection-limit` - on the selection limit element
 - `feather-autocomplete-input-selected` - on the div that holds the selected element names for screen readers
+- `feather-autocomplete-menu-container` - the root div of the menu container
+- `feather-autocomplete-menu-container-dropdown` - the container div for the menu contents, note this uses our layering system and will be present as an immediate child of the `body` tag

 ### Attributes